 Level 4

-Level 4 of PCI DSS merchant compliance is for merchants that process less than 20000 transactions per year.
-The transaction volume of American Express for PCI compliance Level 4 is less than 10000 American Express Card transactions.
-With American Express, the level is applicable to merchants only.
-For Mastercard, this level is applicable to any merchants other than those that fall under the other 3 levels.
+Level 4 of PCI merchant level compliance is for merchants that process less than 20,000 transactions per year.
+The transaction volume of American Express for PCI compliance level 4 is less than 10,000 American Express Card transactions.
+With American Express, the level applies only to merchants.
+For Mastercard, this level applies to merchants other than those that fall under the other 3 levels.
+Level 4 typically applies to small businesses, and the compliance process is generally easier to validate than at higher levels.

 To achieve this level of compliance, merchants must:

-- Complete and submit a Self-Assessment Questionnaire (SAQ), or comply with some alternative validation requirements set by the acquirer.
+- Complete and submit a self-assessment questionnaire, or comply with some alternative validation requirements set by the acquiring bank.

-- Undergo a vulnerability scan of the company’s network by an Authorized Scanning Vendor (ASV) on a quarterly basis.
+- Undergo a vulnerability scan of the company’s network by an authorized scanning vendor on a quarterly basis.

-- Submit an Attestation of Compliance (AOC) form that states the company has fulfilled all the corresponding compliance requirements.
+- Submit an attestation of compliance form that states the company has fulfilled all the corresponding compliance requirements.

 Notably, compliance with Level 4 of PCI also requires that the company has not fallen victim to a successful cyber attack or suffered data breaches.